trowpa/AnalyticsTracker/README.md

 You may also want to set the currency on your tracker when tracking ecommerce

 Enhanced Ecommerce also lets you track a lot of other things.
-The commands are located in the `Vertica.AnalyticsTracker.Commands.EnhancedEcommerce` namespace:
+The commands are located in the `Paragon.Analytics.Commands.EnhancedEcommerce` namespace:

 	AddToBasketCommand(...)
 	RemoveFromBasketCommand(...)